What is Delphi Philosophy?

 How does Delphi Philosophy compare to other forms of philosophy for children?

 It has much in common but there also some key differences – including the bespoke story and underlying skill development framework.
 Discover more here.

-Can I use Delphi the Philosopher just as a story?
+Can I use the resources just as a story?